majidabbasi96/mediaopt-time-tracking/README.md

 In order to run and install the project in your local machine, follow these instructions:

-- Download and install [Docker Descktop](https://www.docker.com/products/docker-desktop) in your local machine based on your OS (If you do not have it).
+Step 1: Download and install [Docker Descktop](https://www.docker.com/products/docker-desktop) in your local machine based on your OS (If you do not have it).

-- Clone the project from the Githup.
+Step 2: Clone the project from the Githup.

-- Run `cp .env.example .env` command.
+Step 3: Run `cp .env.example .env` command.
 This commany will create .env file from  .env.example in your local machine in order to be able to project.

-- Run the following command in order to install the composer packages without needing to install the the composer in your local machine:
+Step 4: Run the following command in order to install the composer packages without needing to install the the composer in your local machine:

     docker run --rm \
         -u "$(id -u):$(id -g)" \